Ciavarella/mpm-extension-vscode/README.md

 ##### Hard mode

 If you enable this in the dashboard, when you press backspace the music will stop and your playtime starts over from 0

+## New features

+#### Stop Command

+Implemented a stop method for the extension.
+See commands on how to do this.

+#### Settings

+You can now edit your setting directly in Vs Code.